 This neighbourhood currently has three townhouse applications being processed.
+This is the only application located on Forsman Avenue.
 In order to reduce the development's impact on pedestrian and vehicular movements, the developer will be required to provide a construction traffic management plan as a condition of the development covenant and Development Permit.
-The Construction Management plan must minimize construction impacts on pedestrian and vehicle movement.
+The Construction Management Plan must minimize construction impacts on pedestrian and vehicle movement.
 The plan is required to be approved by the District prior to issuance of a building permit.